 Charles Clark Young

-Young was involved in an interesting personal legal battle which began in 1865 when the city of Youngstown, OH approached him about executing a quit claim deed on two plots of land Young had inherited from his father.
+Young was involved in an interesting personal legal battle which began in 1865 when the City of Youngstown, OH approached him about executing a quit claim deed on two plots of land Young had inherited from his father.
 The land had been designated as a burial ground by John Young when the original land plots were designated in 1799.
-Neighbors were encroaching on the cemetary land and the city wanted to protect the plots.
-Charles Young compiled and issued the deed.
+Neighbors were encroaching on the cemetery land and the city wanted to protect the plots.
+Charles Young complied and issued the deed.

-Over the next five years the cemetary became run down and rarely used by Youngstown citizens.
-The city made the decision to exume any remaining bodies and reappropriated ...
+Over the next five years the cemetery became run down and rarely used by Youngstown citizens.
+The city decided to exhume any remaining bodies and reappropriated the land (which ...

 Records for the schools were sporadic, especially in the formative years of both institutions.
 If instructors kept comprehensive records for the Litchfield Female Academy or the Litchfield Law School, they do not survive.
 Researchers and staff have identified students through letters, diaries, family histories and genealogies, and town histories as well as catalogues of students printed in various years.
 Art and needlework have provided further identification of Female Academy Students, and Litchfield County Bar records document a number of Law School students.
 The history of both schools and the identification of the students who attended them owe credit to the early 20th century research and documentation efforts of Emily Noyes Vanderpoel and Samuel Fisher, and the late 20th century research and documentation efforts of Lynne Templeton Brickley and the Litchfield Historical Society staff.

 Do you have more information for the Ledger?

 If you have family papers, objects, or any other details you would like to share, or if you would like to obtain a copy of an image for publication, please contact us at firstname.lastname@example.org.